kleeenv/training/README.md

 5. Guidelines for the training:

 - Training session video is available for UD CSSA members.
-- Blank version of the notebook is uploaded for trainee
+- Blank version of the notebook is uploaded for trainee.
-- Answer version of the notebook is uploaded for reference
+- Answer version of the notebook is uploaded for reference.